tulum ruins

 With these savings hacks, we spent 5 nights in Tulum and spent $1,156 for two people.

-How to save money on a trip to Tulum
+How to save money on your trip to Tulum

 There are a few proven ways to help you save hundreds, if not thousands of dollars, on your own trip to Tulum.
 Here are a few of the best ways: